 If you want to use the offline map immediately, you can use the DownloadPreplannedOfflineMapResult.OfflineMap.

-The On-demand workflow allows a field worker to define the exact area of a map that they wish to take into the field.
-Although, the online map's author must create the web map and ensure that any services that are going to be taken offline have been enabled for offline use, the field worker actually controls area of interest, the max and min scale and many other parameters.
+The on-demand workflow allows a field worker to define the exact area of a map that they wish to take into the field.
+Although, the online map's author must create the web map and ensure that any services that are going to be taken offline have been enabled for offline use, the field worker controls area of interest, the max and min scale and many other parameters.
 Once the job to generate the map and download it to the device has completed the field worker can disconnect the device and work with the map offline.
 This workflow is discussed in detail in the following steps: